Concentration Camps Inspectorate: Duties of the chief physician

 In addition, camp doctors had different non-medical or pseudo-medical tasks, such as selections at arriving transports with new prisoners and in the infirmary (deciding who was fit to work and who should be killed), supervision of gassing procedures, supervision of the removal of dental gold from dead prisoners' mouths, certification of death after executions, especially murders committed by the camp Gestapo, performing abortions and sterilizations on prisoners, as well as taking part in pseudo-scientific human experiments.
+Distinguished from the flogging guards by professional training and social origin, the SS physicians as a rule did not themselves beat prisoners; they killed by experiment, by injection, by gas, or by the withholding of assistance when it was needed.
+Once prisoner labor had become central to the war economy, the WVHA explicitly required the camp doctors and commandants to bring the death rate down.